Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

+Get a FREE ebook by joining our mailing list today!
 Plus, receive recommendations for your next Book Club read.

 When lonely Shriver receives a letter inviting him to attend a prestigious literary conference, he doesn’t realize he’s been confused for a famous, reclusive, Salinger-like author of the same name.
 He decides to attend and, once there, he is feted, fawned over, and featured at stuffy literary panels and readings by admirers who believe he is the famed novelist.
 Tensions begin to mount when one of the authors in attendance mysteriously goes missing, and the “real” Shriver (or so he claims to be) suddenly appears to stake his claim among the literati.
 The ensuing calamity forces Shriver to question everything he thought he knew, come face-to-face with his past, and fight for his future.
-Questions and Topics for Discussion

 1. Shriver pokes fun at the pretensions of contemporary writing culture by satirizing the superficiality of literary conferences—however, do you think there can be value to conferences of this sort?
 Do you think the academic culture around writing, such as an MFA program or a conference like the one Shriver attends, is important, unnecessary, or somewhere in between?

 2. Much of Shriver’s past is obscured, whether purposefully left out by the author or blurred in Shriver’s own mind.
 If you had to guess, how would you fill in the gaps of Shriver’s past life?
 Why do you think the author intentionally made Shriver’s history mostly a mystery?

 3. So many of the characters in Shriver are heightened versions of real people, almost cartoonish in their buffoonery, right down to their very names (Professors Wätzczesnam and Cleverly, Delta Malarkey-Jones).
 Would you classify Shriver as satire in the classical sense, akin to Jonathan Swift’s work?
 How do you think exaggeration and hyperbole of character is projected by Shriver’s perspective, and how does it set him apart from those who surround him?

 4. Shriver begins with the following H. L. Mencken quote: “A writer is always admired most, not by those who have read him, but by those who have merely heard of him.”
 Do you agree with this?
 Have you ever found yourself in a situation where you’ve pretended to have read a book that you actually haven’t?
 If so, why?

 5. Discuss the impetus behind Shriver going to the conference, despite considering the invitation a mistake.
 Have you ever been mistaken for someone else, and gone along with it?
 Would you have done so in Shriver’s situation?